Cities in Bavaria

 Population: 131,489

 The stuff of Middle-Ages fantasies, lovely Regensburg’s core is a UNESCO World Heritage Site.
-It sits at the confluence of the Danube and Regen rivers, the former straddled by the humpbacked Steinere Brücke (Stone Bridge).
+It sits at the confluence of the Danube and Regen rivers, the former crossed by the humpbacked Steinere Brücke (Stone Bridge).
 It's one of the most-loved cities in Bavaria and an easy day-trip from Munich.

 Take a cruise along the river or explore the Old Town.
-It’s a maze of criss-crossing alleyways centred around the twin-spired Dom St Peter (St Peter’s Cathederal).
+It’s a maze of criss-crossing alleyways centred around the twin-spired Dom St Peter (St Peter’s Cathedral).
 Don’t forget to take in the grandeur of the palace Schloss Thurn and Taxis.
 That’s the former home of the founders of Europe’s first postal system.

 5. Ingolstadt